-What do those ingredient does for your skin?
+What do those ingredients do for your skin?

 Moisturizer For Your Skin

 What does this mean?
 If your skin is tender, looking a little bit reddish and swollen, it is a sign of inflammation.
 Don’t worry though, because inflammation means your body is healing, but inflammation has effects that you might not like such as pain and fever.
-Luckily, crocodile’s oil hasstrong anti-inflammatory properties as well.
-Not only it will soothe your pain with their analgesic property, it’s also will lessen the redness of the skin.
+Luckily, crocodile oil has strong anti-inflammatory properties as well.
+Not only it will soothe your pain with their analgesic property, but it’s also will lessen the redness of the skin.

 Reduce stretch mark

 Omega 9 in crocodile’s oil is a key ingredient for cell regeneration.
-This means crocodile’s oil can accelerate wound healing process and reduce the appearance of scars.
+This means crocodile oil can accelerate the wound healing process and reduce the appearance of scars.
 So you can use them to remove a stretch mark!

 Unlike other oils, crocodile’s oil has anti-comedogenic properties.
 So when you apply them to your skin, it won’t leave a greasy feeling and won’t clog your pores!